jalieven/midpoint-docker/README.md

 ## If you want to "fix" something in the midPoint source and run the configuration with that code

-Build the midpoint project (latest) with your fix applied and place the midpoint-dist.tar.gz (which can be found here {midpoint-root}/dist/target/midpoint-4.1-SNAPSHOT-dist.tar.gz which you must rename to midpoint-dist.tar.gz) in the root of this project.
+Build the midpoint project (latest) with your fix applied and place the midpoint-dist.tar.gz in the root of this project (which can be found here: {midpoint-root}/dist/target/midpoint-4.1-SNAPSHOT-dist.tar.gz which you must rename to midpoint-dist.tar.gz).

 For example:
 ```